0x9ONU/Obsidian-Notes/3 - Junior Year/Fall 2024/Networks & Data Communications/Week 14/Networks - Week 14 Day 1.md

 7. A response is sent
 8. The local DNS returns the website IP address and port to the host machine

+# Final Exam Notice

+LIMITED TO WIRESHARK CAPTURES (NO DNS OR ANYTHING LIKE THAT FROM MODULE 6)